nginx/unit-docs/source/index.rst

 Universal Web App Server
 ########################

-Unit is a lightweight and versatile open-source server that has three core capabilities: it is a web server for static media assets, an application server that runs code in multiple languages, and a reverse proxy.
+NGINX Unit is a lightweight and versatile application runtime that provides the essential components for your web application as a single open-source server: running application code, serving static assets, handling TLS and request routing.

-It was built by
+Unit was created by
 `nginx <https://nginx.org/en/>`_
 team members from scratch
 to be highly efficient
 and fully configurable at runtime.
 The latest version is |version|, released on |release_date|.